stijn-dejongh/lovecraft_public_domain/raw_converts/u.md

 prosaic friend would not mind the cavernous rift in the ancient, root-disturbed brickwork close behind us, or the utter blackness of the spot brought by the intervention of a tottering, deserted seventeenth-century house between us and the nearest lighted road.
-There in the dark, upon that riven tomb by the deserted house, we talked on about the  "unnamable ", and after my friend had finished his scoffing I told him of the awful evidence behind the story at which he had scoffed the most.
+There in the dark, upon that riven tomb by the deserted house, we talked on about the  "unnamable", and after my friend had finished his scoffing I told him of the awful evidence behind the story at which he had scoffed the most.

-  My tale had been called  "The Attic Window ", and appeared in the January, 1922, issue of   Whispers.
+  My tale had been called  "The Attic Window", and appeared in the January, 1922, issue of   Whispers.
 In a good many places, especially the South and the Pacific coast, they took the magazines off the stands at the complaints of silly milksops; but New England didn't get the thrill and merely shrugged its shoulders at my extravagance.